dotnet/runtime/docs/design/features/objc-interop.md

 The dispatching of messages to the target method can be impacted by the concept of "method swizzling".
 This is a mechanism in Objective-C where one can change the implementation of a type's method.
 This changing of the target method implementation is typically done in the type's `+load` or `+initialize` methods but could conceivably be done at any time.
 The usefulness of this feature for interoperability is presently unknown, but the technique should be kept in mind during investigations into unexpected behavior.

+**Protocols**

+In Objective-C the [Protocol](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/WorkingwithProtocols/WorkingwithProtocols.html) is used to define a contract that an implementing class adheres to.
+The Protocol feature is similar but not equivalent to the C# `interface`.
+The differences are primarily permissabilty rather than the concept itself, but there are important considerations in the interop domain.

+For example, if an implementation responds to all the messages defined on a Protocol but doesn't declare it supports the Protocol, it can still be used where that Protocol is declared when passed to .NET.
+This is due to the concept of [duck typing](https://en.wikipedia.org/wiki/Duck_typing).
+Furthermore it is also possible that a private Objective-C implementation explicitly or implicitly supports two different Protocols and supplies the same instance of that implementation when either Protocol is requested.
+This issue results in a case where the same Objective-C implementation (i.e. same native instance) enters the .NET runtime environment but has a mapping to two different wrapper implementations.

 **Exceptions**

 The Objective-C implementation of exceptions is able to be correctly simulated through a series of well defined C functions provided by the Objective-C runtime.
 Details on this ABI aren't discussed here, but can be observed in various hand-written assembly code (e.g. [x86_64](https://github.com/xamarin/xamarin-macios/blob/main/runtime/trampolines-x86_64-objc_msgSend-post.inc)) in the [Xamarin-macios][xamarin_repo] code base.